MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmdl/tmdl-overview.md

 #### Deterministic collection ordering

 The **ref** keyword is also used to define and preserve the collection ordering on TOM <> TMDL roundtrips.
-This is particular important to avoid source control diff's on TMDL objects that get serialized into individual files: Tables, Roles, Cultures and Perspectives.
-The **ref** keyword will be used on the parent object TMDL file to declare the item ordering from TOM:
+It's particularly important to avoid source control diff's on TMDL objects that get serialized into individual files: Tables, Roles, Cultures and Perspectives.
+The **ref** keyword is used on the parent object TMDL file to declare the item ordering from TOM:

 ```tmdl